phetsims/phet-info/doc/core-description-overview.md

    - changing states in "built-in" or accessible object responses  present on the object.
    - changes to surrounding context in accessible context responses.

-# Examples for each Core Description Options
+# Core Description Examples
-- ToDo - What kinds of examples are needed here?

-Example of how to keep the Screen Summary simple:
- - See the screen summary in ph-scale for a good example of a simple "Current Details".
+## The "Current Details" and "Interaction Hint" in pH Scale's Screen Summary
+In _pH Scale_ and _pH Scale:Basics_ the designers made good choices to keep the Screen Summary simple, while at the same time providing essential scaffolds for interactive exploration:
-   - The screen summary is kept simple by using a binary state describing whether the beaker has a liquid or not.
+   - The "Current Details" describes whether the beaker "contains liquid" or "is empty".
-   - Additionally, provides a dynamic interaction hint, supporting these two states.

-For each interactive component
- - Design an accessibleName
- - Consider accessibleHelpText
+   - The "Interaction Hint" prompts to either, "Move probe to start exploring," or "Add a solution to beaker and play," depending on the state of the beaker.
+The rest of the details such as which solution, the current volume, the current pH reading, and the color of solution, are left for a learner to interactively discover further down, either directly from the state of the interactive objects or through accessible paragraphs and lists near the interactive objects.

+Compare the description design of [Molarity]() with [pH Scale]() to see how Molarity's _Interactive Description_ design includes more details in both the Screen Summary and the Play Area.
+Molarity's dynamic descriptions use both qualitative and quantitative scales to describe the different states of the solution, whereas the dynmaic description in the _Core Description_ design of _pH Scale_ rely on visually available quantitative scales, and only uses qualitative descriptions to compare 2 states, e.g., "beaker contains liquid" or "beaker is empty."

+## Examples Description Options For Interactive Components
- - Design en entry for each of the other Core Description options for the component listed in [Core Description Options](https://github.com/phetsims/phet-info/blob/main/doc/core-description-options.md)
+Description options vary for each interactive component.
+Always keep the stategies listed above in mind when working on _Core Description_.
+### Requirements and Considerations for All Interactive Components

-For example:
+For _Core Description_:
+ - You always need to design an accessibleName.
+ - You always need to consider designing accessibleHelpText.
+ - You need to review the options for each component listed in [Core Description Options](https://github.com/phetsims/phet-info/blob/main/doc/core-description-options.md), then depending the interaction, you need to determine if you have the resources to design and implement all listed options.
+If design and development of a paricular option is difficult review the strategies above to find a path forward.

+### Requirements for Common Interactive Components (THIS SECTION IN PROGRESS)
-  - For a slider:
+For an slider:
     - accessibleName
     - accessibleHelpText (optional)
     - accessible object response (currently option pdomCreateAriaValueText) (numeric value, rounded to human-readable value)